withastro/docs/src/pages/en/guides/content-collections.md

 ---
 ```

-This will generate routes for every entry in our collection, mapping each entry’s slug to a URL.
+This will generate routes for every entry in our collection, mapping each entry's slug to a URL.
 For example, an entry at `src/content/blog/hello-world.md` will have a slug of `hello-world`.
 Because this dynamic route is in `src/pages/posts/`, the final URL will be `/posts/hello-world`.

 ### Generating pages with nested directories